-In the event we terminate Dr. Nolan's employment without cause or Dr. Nolan terminates her employment with Good Reason within the one-year period following a "Change of Control," as defined in the 2013 Plan, we shall pay Dr. Nolan a lump sum equal to her thencurrent annual base salary, the pro rata portion of her bonus, and COBRA premiums for 18 months if she makes a timely election.
+In the event we terminate Dr. Nolan's employment without cause or Dr. Nolan terminates her employment with Good Reason within the one-year period following a "Change of Control," as defined in the 2013 Plan, we shall pay Dr. Nolan a lump sum equal to 150% of her then-current annual base salary, an amount equal to the bonus she would otherwise been entitled to, assuming Dr. Nolan would have received a bonus for that fiscal year equal to her target bonus if she had stayed employed with the company for the entire year, and COBRA premiums for 18 months if she makes a timely election.
 Dr. Nolan's equity awards would also vest and become exercisable in connection with the Change of Control.
 The employment agreement also contains a provision prohibiting Dr. Nolan from soliciting our executives, employees, customers or clients for a period of 12 months following her termination.